zeekay/r2/README.md

 export const r2 = new R2(components.r2);

-// A custom mutation that creates a key from the user id and a uuid export const generateUploadUrlWithCustomKey = mutation({
+// A custom mutation that creates a key from the user id and a uuid.
+If the key
+// already exists, the mutation will fail. export const generateUploadUrlWithCustomKey = mutation({
   args: {},
   handler: async (ctx) => {